Applicants who wish to study in the rabbinic or the cantorial program should fulfill the following requirements:

 - Applicants are advised to begin learning the German language as early as possible.

-Please do not hesitate to contact us for more information or any questions you may have:
+Please contact us for more information or any questions you may have:

 Study Coordinator of the Rabbinic School